Stephen Henn-Collins: Biography

 Stephen Ogle Collins was the younger son of the distinguished lawyer and law lord Richard Henn Collins, Baron Collins.
 (Stephen Collins later adapted his surname to Henn-Collins.)
 He was educated at Winchester College and New College, Oxford, where he took honours in Jurisprudence.
 He was called to the bar by the Middle Temple in 1899.
 Collins was a copyright specialist.
 He was also standing counsel for the Law Society, and junior common law counsel to the Admiralty.
 He was appointed a CBE in 1925 and took silk in 1932.

 The enactment of the Matrimonial Causes Act 1937 greatly increased the volume of divorce cases in the Probate, Divorce and Admiralty Division of the High Court of Justice, which only had three judges at the time.
 As a consequence, the Supreme Court of Judicature (Amendment) Act 1937 authorized the appointment of two additional High Court judges.
 Henn-Collins was selected by Lord Hailsham to fill one of the two new positions and assigned to the Probate, Divorce and Admiralty Division, even though he was inexperienced in divorce matters and disliked them.
-He received the customary knighthood upon his appointment.
+He received the customary knighthood in December 1937.

 In 1945, on the promotion of Mr Justice Tucker to the Court of Appeal, Henn-Collins was transferred to the King's Bench Division.
 He retired in 1948.